chef/chef-web-docs/chef_master/source/chef_overview.rst

           :width: 100px
           :align: center

      - Testing cookbooks improves the quality of those cookbooks by ensuring they are doing what they are supposed to do and that they are authored in a consistent manner.
 Unit and integration testing validates the recipes in cookbooks.
 Syntax testing---often called linting---validates the quality of the code itself.
-The following tools are popular tools used for testing Chef recipes: Kitchen, ChefSpec, and Foodcritic.
+The following tools are popular tools used for testing Chef recipes: Test Kitchen, ChefSpec, and Foodcritic.

 Nodes
 =====================================================